-Whether it’s a 6,000 horsepower, fire-breathing Top Fuel dragster, a short wheel based, wall-seeking Funny Car, a high-winding, 200-mph Pro Stock vehicle, or one of the thousands of unique sportsman entries.
-If you feel the need for speed, then a trip to Wally Parks’ NHRA Motorsports Museum at the Fairplex in Pomona is a must.
+Whether it’s a 6,000 horsepower, fire-breathing Top Fuel dragster, a short wheel based, wall-seeking Funny Car, a high-winding, 200-mph Pro Stock vehicle, or one of the thousands of unique sportsman entries, if you feel the need for speed, then a trip to Wally Parks’ NHRA Hot Rods Museum at the Fairplex in Pomona is a must.

 Created by Parks –Founder, President, and the Chairman of the Board of the National Hot Rod Association, the 28,500-square-foot museum is well curated and is pretty much the king of drag racing history with an incredible collection of cars.
 From nostalgic drag racers, street rods, vintage gassers, funny cars, and even a dozen or so motorcycles.

-There are is also a myriad of photographs, trophies, helmets, driving uniforms, artifacts, paintings, and other memorabilia chronicling more than 50 years of American motorsports.
+There are also many photographs, trophies, helmets, driving uniforms, artifacts, paintings, and other memorabilia chronicling more than 50 years of American motorsports.

-But you don’t have to wait to get inside to begin your alcohol burning automobile adventure.
-On arrival, visitors are greeted by the smiling face of Parks’ statue and a polished replica of an original 1954 Dodge “Safety Safari” rig shined to perfection along with its camper that was used during the early years of the NHRA.
+But you don’t have to wait to get inside to begin your alcohol-burning automobile adventure.
+On arrival, visitors are greeted by Parks’ statue’s smiling face and a polished replica of an original 1954 Dodge “Safety Safari” rig shined to perfection along with its camper that was used during the early years of the NHRA.

 Of course, the museum itself is full of revolutionary machines from the pioneer era of the sport.
-There is a great display of Mickey Thompson’s land speed efforts along with his other numerous accomplishments in the auto racing field.
+There is a great display of Mickey Thompson’s land speed efforts and his other numerous accomplishments in the auto racing field.

-A closer review and detailed examination here illustrates Thompson’s genius in design and in engineering in the late 50’s and early 60s.
+A closer review and detailed examination here illustrate Thompson’s genius in design and engineering in the late ’50s and early 60s.
 Truly a man ahead of the times.

-Among other exhibits are one of A.J.
-Foyt’s Coyote Indy Cars, Kenny Bernstein’s first dragster to reach speeds in excess of 300 mph, Stone Woods & Cook “Swindler A” Willys Gasser, the Bob McClung helmet and photo collection, and interesting pieces from early events in the history of land speed records and hot rods.
+Among other exhibits are of A.J.
+Foyt Coyote Indy Cars, Kenny Bernstein’s first dragster to reach speeds over 300 mph, Stone Woods & Cook “Swindler A” Willys Gasser, the Bob McClung helmet and photo collection, and interesting pieces from early events in the history of land speed records and hot rods.